Entjaman/Iperf3-plotparser/README.md

 ### How to run
 `python iperf3_parseplot.py <logfile.txt> <tcp OR udp>`

-tcp or udp has to be specified since I didn't care to make the code automatically identify if the logfile is reading udp or tcp.
+Tcp or udp has to be specified since I didn't care to make the code automatically identify if the logfile being read is udp or tcp.
+The logfile has to be in the same directory as the iperf3_parseplot.py.

 Do whatever you want with this.